ReLIFE-Project-EU/relife-data-structure/wp2-data/t2.2-techno-economic/README.md

 | Roof insulation - Makeover   | Total cost of roof insulation, including insulation material, roof removal, additional elements cost and labour cost.   |
 | Floor insulation             | Total cost of insulating the floor, including insulation material cost, additional components cost and labour cost.     |
 | Windows                      | Cost of purchasing and installation of a new window.                                                                    |
+which are characterized by the following parameters:
+- material type
+- thickness of insulation layer [cm]
+- thermal conductivity of insulation material [W/mK]
+-  U-value for windows [W/m²K].

+The investment costs were collected in €/m² to ensure comparability across MSs.

+Furthermore, investment costs and fixed operational costs were collected for the following energy supply systems:
+- air-to-water heat pumps,
+- condensing gas boilers
+- photovoltaic panels
+- solar thermal panels

+CAPEX for these technologies is reported in €/kW

+Fixed OPEX has been evaluated based on scientific literature and is reported in €/year